List of Rehabs in California

 Paying for Treatment with Medicaid in California

-For those who cannot afford private health insurance and are not offered insurance through their employer, Medicaid may be an option.
+Medicaid may be an option for those who cannot afford private health insurance and are not offered insurance through their employer.
 California’s Medicaid program, Medi-Cal, can pay for 100% of treatment costs.
-There were over 6 million Californians enrolled in Medicaid plans as of December 2020.
+According to the California Health Insurance Marketplace 2023 Guide, over 1.8 million Californians enrolled in Medicaid plans during open enrollment for 2022.

 Using Private Insurance to pay for Drug Rehab in California

 Private insurance is either purchased or provided by an employer.
-Private insurance plans usually lower the cost of treatment dramatically, but these policies can be expensive.
+Private insurance usually plans dramatically lower treatment costs, but these policies can be expensive.
 For those who can’t afford private insurance yet don’t qualify for Medicare coverage, the state’s expanded Medicare program, Covered California, may provide relief.

 - Anthem Blue Cross of California